-Whom were in segment one.
+Agenda Item Action by Whom Date were in segment one.
 It was agreed that a summary would be provided at a regional level in the first instance.
 Noted: The Board noted the CEO's update report.
-Patient Story PM shared a patient story on the theme of safeguarding and the drive to create a safe environment for patients with learning difficulties. i.
+1.vi Patient Story PM shared a patient story on the theme of safeguarding and the drive to create a safe environment for patients with learning difficulties. i.
 PM noted that the story was heavily reliant on observation.
 It related to a 38-year-old patient who was admitted in June having had a lengthy wait for cardiac surgery because of the COVID pandemic.
 The patient lived in supported accommodation for people with Learning Disability.
 She had no next of kin and her primary support was provided by the carers on site.
 None of the patient's regular care staff were able to stay with the patient during admission. ii.
 The patient was seen in outpatients in 2019.
 The outpatient consultation recorded the question of her mental capacity, but no capacity assessment was undertaken, and this had contributed to a delay in the patient's pathway.
 When PM became involved in the case, she instructed an Independent Mental Capacity Advisor (IMCA). iii.
 PM undertook a virtual capacity assessment using a range of sources with three video consultations, review of hospital notes, and evidence of higher-level functional skills from the care home.
 During the assessment PM was able to gain information on the patient's likes and dislikes and she provided a virtual tour to establish more of a relationship with the patient before her admission.
 This allowed her to become familiar with the hospital and with one member of staff on the ward. iv.
 When the patient was admitted PM was able to take her to her room and to introduce her to staff who were very welcoming.
 The patient was used to a very specific way of introduction to reassure her and had advised that she was more comfortable with female staff and that request was accommodated on the ward.
 It was planned that her operation would be first on the theatre list but that was delayed because of the deterioration of another patient.
-PM stayed with the patient to reassure her and PM and the patient communication skills, this was a male member of staff, but he had personal experience that he used to support this patient.
-The patient stayed longer on Critical Care than planned and the support on Critical Care wa Noted: The Board noted the CEO's update report.
-Patient Story PM shared a patient story on the theme of safeguarding and the drive to create a safe environment for patients with learning difficulties. i.
-PM noted that the story was heavily reliant on observation.
-It related to a 38-year-old patient who was admitted in June having had a lengthy wait for cardiac surgery because of the COVID pandemic.
-The patient lived in supported accommodation for people with Learning Disability.
-She had no next of kin and her primary support was provided by the carers on site.
-None of the patient's regular care staff were able to stay with the patient during admission. ii.
-The patient was seen in outpatients in 2019.
-The outpatient consultation recorded the question of her mental capacity, but no capacity assessment was undertaken, and this had contributed to a delay in the patient's pathway.
-When PM became involved in the case, she instructed an Independent Mental Capacity Advisor (IMCA). iii.
-PM undertook a virtual capacity assessment using a range of sources with three video consultations, review of hospital notes, and evidence of higher-level functional skills from the care home.
-During the assessment PM was able to gain information on the patient's likes and dislikes and she provided a virtual tour to establish more of a relationship with the patient before her admission.
-This allowed her to become familiar with the hospital and with one member of staff on the ward. iv.
-When the patient was admitted PM was able to take her to her nom and to introduce her to staff who were very welcoming.
-The patient was used to a very specific way of introduction to reassure her and had advised that she was more comfortable with female staff and that request was accommodated on the ward.
-It was planned that her operation would be first on the theatre porter had excellent communication skills, this was a male member of staff, but he had personal experience that he used to suppor Noted: The Board noted the CEO's update report.
-Patient Story PM shared a patient story on the theme of safeguarding and the drive to create a safe environment for patients with learning difficulties. i.
-PM noted that the story was heavily reliant on observation.
-It related to a 38-year-old patient who was admitted in June having had a lengthy wait for cardiac surgery because of the COVID pandemic.
-The patient lived in supported accommodation for people with Learning Disability.
-She had no next of kin and her primary support was provided by the carers on site.
-None of the patient's regular care staff were able to stay with the patient during admission. ii.
-The patient was seen in outpatients in 2019.
-The outpatient consultation recorded the question of her mental capacity, but no capacity assessment was undertaken, and this had contributed to a delay in the patient's pathway.
-When PM became involved in the case, she instructed an Independent Mental Capacity Advisor (IMCA). iii.
-PM undertook a virtual capacity assessment using a range of sources with three video consultations, review of hospital notes, and evidence of higher-level functional skills from the care home.
-During the assessment PM was able to gain information on the patient's likes and dislikes and she provided a virtual tour to establish more of a relationship with the patient before her admission.
-This allowed her to become familiar with the hospital and with one member of staff on the ward. iv.
-When the patient was used to a very specific way of introduction to reassure her and had dvised that she was more comfortable with female taff and that request was accommodated on the ward.
-It was planned that her operation would be first on the theatre list but that was delayed because of the deterioration of another patient.
-PM stayed with the patient to reassure her and PM and the patient communications skills, this was a male member of staff, but he had personal experience that he used to su
+PM stayed with the patient to reassure her and PM and the patient remained nil by mouth until 3pm.
+The theatre porter had excellent communication skills, this was a male member of staff, but he had personal experience that he used to support this patient.
+The patient stayed longer v.
+The patient subsequently deteriorated on the ward and was readmitted to Critical Care.
+Her care was subject to reporting through Datix and reviewed at SIERP.
+There was no evidence of the patient coming to harm.
+The patient then developed a